linode/docs/docs/guides/all-linodes-kvm-shortguide/index.md

 {{< note >}}

-This guide mentions XEN architecture.
+This guide mentions Xen architecture.
 However, all Linode instances now use KVM architecture.
 This guide may be updated or replaced in the future; or it may be retained for historical purposes.

 {{< /note >}}